Richard Kohn

-Career as player
+Playing career

 Before World War I he played for Wiener AC and Wiener AF and Wiener Amateur SV.
 Kohn was renowned for his good technique.
 He had seven appearances for the Austria national football team (1907–1912) and scored two times.

 He scored for WAF when they played Middlesex Wanderers on 26 May 1912.
 He was also part of Austria's squad for the football tournament at the 1912 Summer Olympics, but he did not play in any matches.

-Career as coach
+Coaching career

 Little is known about the early years of his career.
 In the 1920s he managed Građanski Zagreb and Sportfreunde Stuttgart and Hertha BSC from 1924 to 1925.
 He then went to First Vienna FC which he left for Barcelona for a first stint from February 1926 to 1927.
 He afterwards left TSV 1860 Munich for VfR Mannheim for a year.
 Upon leaving for FC Bayern Munich, convincing the gifted player Oskar Rohr to follow him there.
 With Rohr and Conny Heidkamp he formed a strong team in Munich and in 1932 won the German championship with Bayern in a final victory against Eintracht Frankfurt.